 Configure a Data Source

-Set path restrictions and manage the read and write permissions by clicking the button “Manage Dropbox” on the middle panel holding the unique data connector that was just created.
+Set path restrictions and manage the read and write permissions by clicking the label of the data connector that was just created.

 NOTE: the unique label on your new Dropbox connection follows the protocol: ‘dropbox+unique_connection_name://*’ that defaults to allowing everything to be accessible in your Dropbox path.